Rod Ellis

 Rod Ellis is a Kenneth W. Mildenberger Prize-winning British linguist.
 He is currently a research professor in the School of Education, at Curtin University in Perth, Australia.
 He is also a professor at Anaheim University, where he serves as the Vice president of academic affairs.
 Ellis is a visiting professor at Shanghai International Studies University as part of China’s Chang Jiang Scholars Program and an emeritus professor of the University of Auckland.
-He has also been elected as a fellow of the Royal Society of New Zealand.
+He has also been elected as an honorary fellow of the Royal Society of New Zealand.

 Education

 Ellis began his post-secondary education at Nottingham University where he obtained an undergraduate degree.
 He received a Master of Arts from the University of Leeds, a Master of Education from the University of Bristol, and a doctorate from the University of London.

 Career

 After obtaining his undergraduate degree, Ellis moved to Spain where he taught at a Berlitz language school before returning to London to teach at an elementary school.
 In 1967, Ellis moved to Zambia where he taught for 3 years.
 Following his first masters degree, Ellis returned to Zambia as a teacher trainer.
-Ellis then went on to teach linguistics and TESOL as St. Mary's College in London.
+Ellis then went on to teach linguistics and TESOL at St. Mary's College in London.

 Ellis taught as a professor at Temple University in Japan until 1993 when he relocated to Temple University in Philadelphia.
-He taught here for 5 years before filling a professorship position at the University of Auckland in New Zealand.
+He taught here for 5 years before filling a professorship position at the University of Auckland in New Zealand where he established the University of Auckland's English Language Academy.

 He has held university positions in six countries and has also conducted numerous consultancies and seminars throughout the world.